wecox2020/KDTrees/README.md

 ### Important note about implementation of spatial queries

-It is **possible** to pass the relevant tests on the submit server by implementing range and $`k`$-NN queries *naively*.
+It is **possible** to pass the relevant tests on the grading server by implementing range and $`k`$-NN queries *naively*.
 That is to say, you can pass a range query test by performing a Depth-First Traversal of the tree, adding all points to a list, and then filtering out the